-As an applied practioner in Sport and Exercise Psychology, I have worked with various clients within the sport sector including athletes ranging from recreational to International level of all ages and multiple sports, for example: tennis, archery, golf, sailing, athletics, badminton, kayaking, and football.
+As an applied practitioner in Sport and Exercise Psychology, I have worked with various clients within the sports sector including athletes ranging from recreational to International level of all ages and multiple sports, for example, tennis, archery, golf, sailing, athletics, badminton, kayaking, and football.
 Similarly, I have provided coach education workshops and also worked with officials including futsal referees at an individual and group level.

 I have taught Sport and Exercise Psychology at the University of West Idies in Trinidad.

 Additional interests and activities

 Winner of the Sportesse Sport Science Award for best oral presentation of Established Researchers at the British Association of Sport and Exercise Science National Annual Conference at the University of Glasgow, UK (2010).

 A little self-doubt helps (S. Akehurst, T. Woodman, L. Hardy, & S. Beattie).
 3rd Prize in the Young Investigators Award at the Nordic International Conference in Halmsted, Sweden (2008).
 Two studies investigating the interactive effects of narcissism and trait self-consciousness upon dispositional choking, and the role of confidence (S. Akehurst, T. Woodman, & L. Hardy).

 Clarke, P, Sheffield, D., & Akehurst, S. (2015).
 The yips in sport: A systematic review.
 International Review of Sport and Exercise Psychology, DOI: 10.1080/1750984X.2015.1052088.